tanmaykulkarni2112/quick-express-cli/README.md

 - Generate a **Basic Express template**
 - Generate an **Express template with Router**
 - Generate an **Express template with Router and Controllers**
+- **TypeScript support** - Generate all templates in TypeScript with proper type annotations

 ## Quick Start (No install required)